Sergie-AGA/web-dev-explorer-next/docs/application-overview.md

 - Some components could be developed with better reusability in mind
 - The useURLState hook could do with some improvements to make it smoother, more reusable and better documented
 - Testing Coverage can be improved
+- There are more accessibility measures which can be applied, such as "Skip to main content" links, increased usage of aria attributes and focus management